Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

-Soho legend, catwalk model and trans superstar, Ange Pasquale died at the end of January.
+Soho legend, catwalk model and trans superstar, Ange Pascale died at the end of January.
 The West End is missing a legend.
-I’ve lost a friend and a celestial mentor.
+I’ve lost a fabulous friend and a celestial mentor.

 She was one my first friends on the London gay scene.
-Ange met me as an under-age drinker, semi-innocent, still bearing fresh scars from school.
-We became sisters before she transitioned, and long before I’d adopted a stage name that boasted a question mark.
+I was an under-age drinker, semi-innocent, still nursing fresh wounds from school.
+We became sisters before she transitioned, and prior to my adoption of a stage name boasting a question mark.
 We bonded before we both became who we wanted to be.

 Shock and awe